 Can I use my own laptop in the library?:

 Yes.
-We have several areas for you to plug up your laptop and the college provides wireless access throughout the building.
+Outlets and wireless access are available throughout the building.
 Unfortunately, you cannot print from your personal laptop.

-Can I get tax forms at the library?:
+Can I charge my phone at the library?:

 How do I find a specific book?: